-If you’re looking for something a little different—say, learning how to cook authentic Thai food in Bangkok—a few hours in a garden kitchen is a perfect way to spend the day.
+If you’re looking for something a little different and delicious, try Amita Thai Cooking Class in Bangkok—a few hours in a garden kitchen is a perfect way to spend a few yummy hours.

-A couple of years ago, I was in a bit of a quandary over a 24-hour layover in Bangkok on my way to Myanmar, I wanted to do something fun but after flying 18-plus hours, the idea of doing anything that required a lot of walking or land me in the middle of a large crowd made me want to put a fork in my eye—effectively eliminating about 80% of my options.
+A couple of years ago I was in a bit of a quandary over a 24-hour layover in Bangkok on my way to Myanmar, I wanted to do something fun but after flying 18 hours, the idea of doing anything that required walking or land me in the middle of a large crowd made me want to put a fork in my eye—effectively eliminating about 80% of my options.

-Situated along a canal off the Chao Phraya river, Amita sits behind the home of its owner, Tam Piyawadi Jantrupon, a little wisp of a woman with a big personality.
-The third generation of her family to grow up in the house, Tam watched her grandmother and aunt prepare the family meals—and so began her love of cooking.
+Tam Piyawadi Jantrupon, a little wisp of a woman with a big personality, hosts guests in her home along a canal off the Chao Phraya river, The third generation of her family to grow up in the house, Tam watched her grandmother and aunt prepare the family meals—and so began her love of cooking.

-The day started at 8 a.m. with a pickup at my hotel and a leisurely 30-minute boat ride down the Chao Phraya River with Amita’s seven other guests.
-During our journey, we passed many iconic sights, such as Wat Arun, known as the Temple of Dawn, and the Grand Palace, the ancestral home of past Thai kings.
-It was a great opportunity to view these historic wonders from a completely different perspective.
+My day started at 8 a.m. with a pickup at my hotel and a leisurely 30-minute boat ride down the Chao Phraya River with seven other guests.
+During our journey, we passed many iconic sights such as Wat Arun, known as the Temple of Dawn, and the Grand Palace, the ancestral home of past Thai kings.
+Gliding across the water, it was a great opportunity to view these historic wonders from a completely different perspective.

-We took a seat on a waterside veranda surrounded by trees and a garden so lush it was as if we had entered a jungle.
+We took a seat on a waterside veranda surrounded by trees and a garden as lush as a jungle.
 There, a plate of tempura (battered and deep-fried) flowers was paired with a delicate sweet-and sour-dipping sauce.
 The flowers themselves didn’t have much of a flavor but the crunch of the tempura and the tang of the sauce made for a wonderfully exotic snack.

-After a round of introductions that included each guest, Tam’s team, and a very talkative pet mynah bird named Basil, Tam outlined the day’s agenda: We were going to learn to prepare four dishes, beginning with chicken satay (tasty strips of grilled chicken served with a spicy peanut sauce), followed by kang keaw wan gai (green curry chicken in coconut milk), khao man som tam (coconut rice and papaya salad with chile-lemon sauce), and, for dessert, khao niew mamuang (mango sticky rice).
+After a round of introductions, and over the chatter of very talkative pet mynah bird named Basil, Tam outlined the day’s Thai menu: We’d begin with chicken satay (tasty strips of grilled chicken served with a spicy peanut sauce), followed by kang keaw wan gai (green curry chicken in coconut milk), khao man som tam (coconut rice and papaya salad with chile-lemon sauce), and for dessert, khao niew mamuang (mango sticky rice).

-We then toured Tam’s extensive garden.
-There she pointed out the fruits, vegetables, herbs, and spices we’d use for our meal, and peppered the conversation with interesting facts about the historical and medicinal uses of each plant.
+But first, we’d tour Tam’s extensive garden.
+There, she pointed out the fruits, vegetables, herbs, and spices we’d collect for our meal, and peppered the conversation with interesting facts about the historical and medicinal uses of each plant.

-At one end of the garden stood the open-air kitchen where all the magic would happen.
-There were 10 individual cooking stations and a large table near the back where Tam demonstrated how to prepare each dish first before it was our turn to give it a go.
+At one end of the garden stood the open-air kitchen where all the magic happens.
+Ten individual cooking stations lined the kitchen, five on each side.
+At the back stood a large table where Tam demonstrated how to prepare each dish first before it was our turn to give it a go.

-As Tam walked us step-by-step through each course, chopping, and dicing and pummeling with a mortar and pestle, she also taught us some traditional Thai tricks of the trade.
-Things such as how to keep delicate herbs and spices fresh by wrapping them in banana leaves and—my favorite—how to turn a banana plant stalk into a marinade brush for the satay, by fraying one end with a knife.
+Tam demonstrated each course step-by-step, chopping, and dicing and pummeling ingredients with a mortar and pestle.
+She also shared traditional Thai cuisine tricks of the trade.
+She explained how wrapping herbs and spices in banana leaves keep them fresh, and my favorite, how to turn a banana plant stalk into a marinade brush for the satay by fraying one end with a knife.

-When she finished with her demonstration, we were up at bat.
+When she finished her demonstration, we were up at bat.
 We each chose a cooking station while Tam’s assistants brought out separate trays loaded with ingredients.
-Now it was our job to pummel, mix, boil, and grill, but to my delight, all of the tedious choppings, peeling, and measuring had already been done.
+It was our turn to pummel, mix, boil, and grill, but to my delight, all of the tedious chopping, peeling, and measuring had already been done.

-As we cooked, the aromas were so tantalizing my stomach growled loud enough for the woman standing next to me to hear and she erupted in laughter.
+Tam coached us through each step.
+The smells tantalized me so my stomach growled loud enough for the woman standing next to me to hear and she erupted in laughter.

-After we finished, each dish was removed and kept hot until we completed the entire meal.
-When the last of us put down their wooden spoons, it was time for the feast to begin!
+When we finished each dish, Tam’s assistants removed them, keeping them hot until we completed the entire meal.
+When the last of us put down our wooden spoons it was time for the feast to begin!

 Meeting again on the veranda, we saw our meal beautifully laid out before us.
 For the next 45 minutes, we laughed and talked and stuffed ourselves silly.

 At 1:30 p.m., our visit was winding down.
-Tam and her ladies packed whatever was left, which wasn’t much, into doggie bags and gave us recipe cards so we could try everything at home.
+Tam and her ladies packed any leftovers into doggie bags and gave each of us recipe cards so we could cook everything at home.

-It was time for our merry band to head back to our respective hotels, which we did, happy and sated.
+It was time for our merry band to head back to our respective hotels, happy and sated.

 - Hours of operation: Open every day except Wednesday (8 a.m. to approximately 1:30 p.m., including transportation to and from your hotel)